 Proposed small grant projects expand upon the Hollings Center’s program topics and mission through collaborative, cross-cultural pursuits that produce innovative deliverables.
-The Hollings Center awards small grants of up to $15,000 to past dialogue participants.
+The Hollings Center awards these small grants to past dialogue participants.
 Examples of initiatives that we fund include:

 - Follow-up events on a theme that was addressed at a Hollings Center dialogue, but was not covered in sufficient depth;

 - Pilot exchanges or fellowships designed to foster exchanges (between students, faculty, experts, and/or institutions)

 - Research that will inform policy (with policy-relevant deliverables).

 To read more about what we fund or how the application process works, please read our Small Grants Guidelines.*